isomerpages/np-csea/pages/faq.md

 You will given a monthly allowance that is sufficient for the duration of your overseas internship.
 Every city has different living standards and each company pays interns different allowance rates.
 Your monthly allowance will be city-specific.

-**9) Do I need to fulfill any academic commitments to qualify for GEIP?**
+**9) Do I need to fulfill any academic commitments to qualify for Overseas Internship?**

-To work overseas for GEIP, you need to meet all academic requirements of your institution.
+To work overseas for Overseas Internship, you need to meet all academic requirements of your institution.

 **10)Will I get any funding support for the overseas internship programme?**